Carrying the Message

 The Australian Intergroup has Zoom Pro Accounts which can be used to host meetings.
 Email the webmaster for details.

-Starting an in-person meeting
+Starting an in-person Meeting

 To get started, we strongly encourage you to read the chapter on “Starting an SLAA Group” in the SLAA Basic Text.